KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 ### Chaim Kirby

-Chaim Kirby, Django Software Foundation (DSF) President, gave the talk [What Can the DSF Do for Me?
+Chaim Kirby, Django Software Foundation (DSF) President, asked [What Can the DSF Do for Me?
 What Can I Do for the DSF?](https://2023.djangocon.us/talks/what-can-the-dsf-i-do-for-me-the-dsf/)

 ![](recap-of-djangocon-us-2023-images/what-can-the-dsf.jpg)